 that aren't well separated from surrounding detail.
 The intended

 use of masking can alter the exposure and development given

 to the negative.

-This workshop is limited to eight paid participants.
-Please
+This workshop is limited to six paid participants.
+Please see

 About Lynn Radeka